hsmiranda/hsmiranda/README.md

 I started my developer journey in 2006, working with legacy systems written in Delphi and VB6.
 Then, I migrated to Java and began a sysadmin career.
 In 2017, I returned to development, and now I am a Tech Lead, working with architecture and backend development using Java and Scala.

-I study topics like JVM languages (Java, Scala), frameworks (Quarkus, Spring, BitcoinJ), DevOps (Kubernetes, Tekton, Ansible, Terraform, Vagrant), and architecture and design patterns.
+I study topics like JVM languages (Java, Scala), Main frameworks (Quarkus, Spring, Camel, BitcoinJ), DevOps (Kubernetes, Tekton, Ansible, Terraform, Vagrant), and architecture and design patterns.
 I am also interested in secure development and Bitcoin.

 Goals: Keep learning, always!